NixOS/nix.dev/source/tutorials/cross-compilation.rst

 There's also no unique identifier for a platform, for example ``unknown`` and ``pc`` are interchangeable (hence it's called config.guess).

-Some other common examples of platforms:
+Some other common examples of platform configs:

 - aarch64-apple-darwin14
 - aarch64-pc-linux-gnu